EnvGen/mix_assembly_pipeline/README.md

 			            "uniprot_db_type":"UniRef90", #.
 Always provide an Uniprot database.
 See mmseqs2 manual for more Uniprot databases (https://mmseqs.com/latest/userguide.pdf)
 			            "by_chuncks": True,  #Options: True, False.
 If True, it splits the taxonomy database into Kindoms to reduce the RAM requirements
 			            },
-			"mmseqs_taxonomy_params":"--lca-mode 4 --orf-filter 0 --tax-lineage 1 --filter-hits 1 -v 0 --min-seq-id 0.4 -s 1 --report-mode 1",
+			"mmseqs_taxonomy_params":"--tax-lineage 1 -v 1 --report-mode 1",
+			"extra_mmseqs_taxonomy_params_Virus": "--orf-filter 0",

 			Threads:
 			"threads":20 - number of cpus to be used

-			To easy the functional annotation steps, the process can be run by chunks "n_chuncks_annotations": 20 - Number of chuncks.
-If higher than number of threads, it will be set to max number of cpus available.
+			To easy the functional annotation and taxonomy affilitaion steps, the process can be run by chunks "n_chuncks_annotations": 20 - Number of chuncks.

+			"n_chuncks_taxonomy": 20